 According to Verywell Mind, denial is a defense mechanism, a strategy “that people use to cope with distressing feelings.”

 Asking someone to change how they see your older adult threatens their whole world.
-That’s often why people fall back on denial.
+That’s often why people resort to denial.

 It’s safe and comfortable to pretend that everything is fine and nothing is changing.